Adam Southgate: Within Cells Interlinked, QCA Galleries, August 2022

 My full academic CV is available here.
 Abstracts and some papers are available here.
 For full copies of my articles, collaborations or conversation, I would love to hear from you: email@example.com

 I have over 10 years' experience in writing accessible art texts, clear reports and enticing applications.
-I write artist statements, biographies, exhibition essays, artist interviews, policy documents, grant applications, reviews and more.
+I write artist statements, biographies, exhibition essays, artist interviews, social media content and Twitter threads, policy documents, grant applications, reviews and more.